• Skip to main content

 While taking my photo with an Instagram sign can’t really be considered among the most unique things to do in Cabo, its originality comes from the city name itself.
 Where else can you stand in front of a #Cabo sign?

-Cabo San Lucas as a cruise port
+Cabo San Lucas cruise port

 It’s a tender port, meaning the ship drops anchor, and passengers are taken on tenders (small power boats) for the 10-minute trip to shore.